 Website | Surfshark.com |

 Surfshark has a large VPN network that will work well for gaming.
-This includes over 3,200 servers distributed across 95 countries.
-And like NordVPN above, Surfshark also supports the WireGuard VPN protocol directly in their VPN apps.
-This provides blazing fast VPN speeds for gaming, while even outperforming other leading VPNs.
-Below is a speed test from our ExpressVPN vs Surfshark comparison where we hit 397 Mbps.
+This includes over 3,200 servers distributed across 100 countries.
+And like NordVPN above, Surfshark supports the WireGuard VPN protocol directly in their VPN apps.
+This provides blazing-fast speeds for gaming, while even outperforming other leading VPNs.
+Below is a Surfshark speed test from our ExpressVPN vs Surfshark comparison where we hit 397 Mbps.

-When it comes to security and privacy, defeating geo-blocks, even 24/7 support and a 30-day money-back guarantee, Surfshark swims with the rest of the pack.
+When it comes to security and privacy, defeating geo-blocks, even 24/7 live chat support, and a 30-day money-back guarantee, Surfshark swims with the leaders of the “best gaming VPN” pack.
 We found many similarities in our NordVPN vs Surfshark comparison, with NordVPN coming out slightly ahead.

 Here are some other reasons that Surfshark is one of the top picks as the best gaming VPN: